Cheap fall getaways

 In fall, Minnesota's North Shore is Mecca for leaf-peepers.
 In fact, it often seems as if the entire Upper Midwest is funneling into this narrow strip on the west shore of Lake Superior.

 Reserve far in advance; if you show up without a reservation on a weekend between late September and the fourth weekend of October, you may wind up sleeping in your car.
 Plan especially for Oct.
-17-20; Minnesota schoolchildren are on break then, and the entire shore books up.
+16-19 in 2014; Minnesota schoolchildren are on break then, and the entire shore books up.

 The North Shore is extremely popular in fall, and cabins aren't cheap — so look for a room in a small, family owned